alan-turing-institute/whatnow/README.md

 ### Typical questions

 1. What projects am I supposed to be working on?

 2. For projects of interest,
    - are timesheets up to date?
    - are we on track?
    - where are we?

-3. Projects of interest are:
+- Projects of interest are:
    - projects where I am listed as project lead on GitHub
    - projects I'm working on
    - projects my reports are working on

+3. Are all allocations to projects with issue numbers?

+4. Has a person spent more than 6 months on a project?

 ## Design notes